excellalabs/tcp-eks/README.md

 ![Architecture Overview](./doc/overview.png "Architecture Overview")

 Each environment (development and production) is a standalone EKS cluster.
 Each cluster is split across multiple availability zones with the EC2 instances residing in private subnets.
 A single postgres RDS instance (with multi-az enabled) is provisioned for each cluster, each application is expected to create the databases it needs within the given instance.
-A single ALB is created for all ingress traffic into the cluster (it is depicted in the figure as two ALBs since it is redundant across AZs), furthermore a NAT Gateway is provided for each ECS cluster to allow internet connectivity for EC2 cluster instances.
+A single ALB is created for all ingress traffic into the cluster (it is depicted in the figure as two ALBs since it is redundant across AZs), furthermore a NAT Gateway is provided for each EKS cluster to allow internet connectivity for EC2 cluster instances.
 Note: if you need more environments and are running up against EIP account limits, then the reduntant NAT Gateway in each cluster can be safely removed.

 ![EKS Cluster](./doc/eks-cluster.png "EKS Cluster")